The department is statutorily required to determine:

 If you have no additional concerns, your local county treasurer’s office will use the values reported in your notice to calculate your property tax bill.

+Time Sensitive Information!
 If you disagree with our valuation or need us to correct your property’s characteristics, you will need to fill out the Request for Informal Classification and Appraisal Review (Form AB-26) within 30 days from the date on your classification and appraisal notice.
+The department will review your request for informal review and if we determine any valuation adjustments are warranted, the adjustments will apply to tax years 2019 and 2020.

 Request an Informal Review